blacktop/lporg/README.md

   --version, -v  print the version

 Commands:
-  default  Organize by Categories save     Save Current Launchpad App Config load     Load Launchpad App Config From File help     Shows a list of commands or help for one command
+  default  organize by default app categories save     save current launchpad settings load     load launchpad settings config from `FILE` help     Shows a list of commands or help for one command

 Run 'lporg COMMAND --help' for more information on a command.